-Rinse and then soak dried white peas in enough water overnight or for 8 to 9 hours.
+Rinse and then soak dried white peas in 2.5 to 3 cups water overnight or for 8 to 9 hours.

 Drain all the water and add them in a stovetop pressure cooker.
 Also add salt and turmeric powder.